Kennedy Krieger Institute

-I am a clinical psychologist with background and training in school psychology.
-I concentrate on school-based mental health services research.
+I am a clinical psychologist with education and training in school psychology.
+I concentrate on school-based mental health services research and implementation science.
 My research interests are in promoting family-school partnerships for underserved children with psychiatric and developmental disabilities.
 A major emphasis of my work is to enhance the continuity of care received by children with autism spectrum disorder (ASD).
 I target communication and collaboration between stakeholders to ensure consistent implementation of evidence-based practices (EBPs) across contexts and ultimately, meaningful changes in child outcomes.
 My research has led to the development of Partners in School, an implementation strategy to increase use of the same EBPs across settings.
 The goal of Partners in School is to align parent and teacher practices, by duplicating intervention elements from school to home.
 Additional interests include applying the Partners in School model to improve the transition from early intervention to the school system for children with ASD.

 Urban Health Institute, Faculty-Community Award, Johns Hopkins University & Kennedy Krieger Institute